KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry-02.md

 - Note on Synthesis-Pathway-to-Zenon (incorporating the synthesis-contra-subtraction diagnostic and the bifurcal-pairing-is-not-synthesis clarification)
 - Note on the Trickster as Pattern-Class (verify existing or back-propagate from Volume 2 articulation)
 - Note on Dionysian Layer Conflation (verify existing or back-propagate from Volume 2 articulation)
+- Verify and propagate the Note on Cascade contra Conflation (Expanded) and the Note on Twisted Resonance contra Cascade contra Native Placement throughout Volume 1; audit Volume 1 for any "cascade" / "Theonic cascade" / "centropic cascade" usages that need reframing as Logos Continuum (for L₅ → L₁ Christ articulations), soft conflation (for same-name multi-strata figures like Osiris and Krishna), or twisted resonance (for figures with dissonance-column resonance-reach)

 ### Glyph Registry Items